canonical/lxd/doc/security.md

 More details on container security and the kernel features we use can be found on the [LXC security page](https://linuxcontainers.org/lxc/security/).

+### Prevent container name leakage

+Both `/sys/kernel/slab` and `/proc/sched_debug` make it easy to list all cgroups on the system and by extension, all containers.

+If this is something you'd like to see blocked, make sure you have the following done before any container is started:

+    chmod 400 /proc/sched_debug
+    chmod 700 /sys/kernel/slab/

 ## Network security

 Make sure to configure your network interfaces to be secure.